-China's spectacular Kwangchow acrobatic troupe arrived in Bangkok on Tuesday (21 October) for a friendly performance tour of Thailand.
+Background: China's spectacular Kwangchow acrobatic troupe arrived in Bangkok on Tuesday (21 October) for a friendly performance tour of Thailand.
 The troupe had just completed a successful visit to Singapore.

 The troupe was led by Li Wei-Ying and Kuo Tung-Chun and was greeted at the airport by Thai Government officials and Chinese officials led by Lu Tzu-Po, Charge d'Affaires ad interim of the Chinese Embassy to Thailand.